2021 Bangladeshi cricket season: 2020–21 National Cricket League

 The 2020–21 National Cricket League is the twenty-second edition of the National Cricket League (NCL), a first-class cricket competition that is being held in Bangladesh.
 The tournament started on 22 March 2021, with the Bangladesh Cricket Board (BCB) using the tournament as preparation for Bangladesh's tour of Sri Lanka in April 2021.

 2021 Dhaka Premier Division Twenty20 Cricket League

 The 2021 Dhaka Premier Division Twenty20 Cricket League is the second edition of the Dhaka Premier Division Twenty20 Cricket League, a Twenty20 cricket competition that is being held in Bangladesh.
 The tournament started on 31 May 2021, with twelve teams featuring in the league in Twenty20 format.
 On 28 May 2021, the BCB released the schedule for the first 30 matches of the tournament.
-All the matches of the second round of the league were abandoned and all the remaining matches were move forward by one day due to rain.
+All the matches of the second round of the league were abandoned and all the remaining matches were moved forward by one day due to rain.
 On 4 June 2021, BCB announced the revised fixtures from fourth to seventh round.
 On 17 June 2021, the dates of Super League fixture were announced, where top six teams of Group stage points table were advanced to the next round.